What are the other Names for this Condition? (Also known as/Synonyms)

 - X-Linked Recessive Ichthyosis

-- The diagnosis for Ichthyosis Vulgaris usually involves complete medical history assessment, physical examination, and genetic testing
+- The diagnosis for Ichthyosis Vulgaris usually involves complete medical history assessment, physical examination, and sometimes genetic testing to exclude other forms of ichthyosis

 - Once the condition is diagnosed, a symptomatic treatment of Ichthyosis Vulgaris is undertaken, since the condition cannot be cured.
 This can help prevent complications such as skin infections (that may occur frequently otherwise)